lumigo-io/SAR-async-lambda-metrics/README.md

 `KinesisStreamArn`: (optional) Only relevant to the Kinesis event source type.
 The ARN to the Kinesis stream to subscribe the function to.

 `KinesisStreamBatchSize`: (optional) Only relevant to the Kinesis event source type.
 The batch size to use for the subscription.

+`RecordLambdaUsageMetrics`: (optional) Whether to collect Lambda usage metrics (i.e. billed duration, memory size and max memory used) from the logs and turn them into metrics.
+Allowed values are `"true"` or `"false"`.

+`RecordLambdaCostMetric`: (optional) Whether to report estimated cost for Lambda functions as metrics.
+Allowed values are `"true"` or `"false"`.